 The total number of union members fell by nearly 400,000, from 11.8 percent of the workforce in 2011, the Labor Department report on union membership said.
 The rate of 11.3 percent of the workforce was the lowest since 1936, when Franklin Roosevelt was president. ...

-1. Too often Westerners perceive African economy as a monolithic basket case.
-There are actually many regions of that are very hopeful.
+1. Too often, Westerners perceive the African economy as a monolithic basket case.
+There are actually many very hopeful regions.
 Ozwald Boateng explains Why entrepreneurs are back in Africa

 3. Lots of recent talk about whether or not e-books will ever actually totally supplant hard copy books.
 This week Mashable explores Why Are People Still Buying CDs?
 (And people are still buying them.)